 Research shows that stories impact the brain both psychologically and neurologically.

 A study in which participants’ brains were scanned before, during, and five days after reading a novel found ongoing neurological changes.
 The results showed that there were changes in the brain’s resting state after participants had finished reading the novel.

 The study’s lead, American neuroscientist Professor Gregory Berns, explains: “Even though the participants were not actually reading the novel while they were in the scanner, they retained this heightened connectivity.
 We call that a ‘shadow activity’, almost like muscle memory.
 The neural changes that we found associated with physical sensation and movement systems suggest that reading a novel can transport you into the body of the protagonist.
 We already know that good stories can put you in someone else’s shoes in a figurative sense.
 Now we’re seeing that something may also be happening biologically.”

 5. Reading can help stave off dementia

 Brain stimulating activities, like reading, have been shown to ward off mental decline and conditions such as dementia and even Alzheimer’s.

 One study found that people who read later in life have a 32% lower rate of declining mental abilities.

-Reading has been shown to put our brains into state similar to meditation, and it brings the same health benefits of deep relaxation and inner calm.
+Reading has been shown to put our brains into a state similar to meditation, and it brings the same health benefits of deep relaxation and inner calm.
 Regular readers sleep better, have lower stress levels, higher self-esteem, and lower rates of depression than non-readers.

 If reading leads to us treating ourselves and others better and staves of mental decline, what more motivation does one need to pick up a good book?